justnonamenoname/lifeticle/readme.md

 <img src="https://github.com/justnonamenoname/lifeticle/blob/main/images/position.png">
 To say that particles with qualia properties do not exist is to say that an organism does not consist of particles, or that qualia does not exist or is not related to particles.
 An organism consists of particles, and the phenomenon of qualia exists - one must necessarily be connected to the other.
 The theory does not introduce something new, but connects one thing with another.
-The fundamentality of qualia implies that the capacity to experience qualia is likewise fundamental.
+The fundamentality of qualia means that the ability to experience qualia is also fundamental.
 Quantum uncertainty is fundamental and cannot be replicated informally.
 To say that qualia can be replicated informationally is equivalent in meaning to the idea that quantum uncertainty can be replicated informationally.
 To say that qualia appeared evolutionarily is the same as saying that metal in the body was created for the organism evolutionarily.